 In 2002 Scientific American published a lengthy article challenging numerous, supposedly ‘popular’ creationist arguments.

-How well do their responses stand up to the challenge?
+But how well do the responses stand up to scrutiny?

 - Evolution is only a theory.

 - Natural selection is based on circular reasoning.

 - Evolution is unscientific because it is not testable or falsifiable.

 - Increasingly, scientists doubt the truth of evolution.

 - Disagreements among even evolutionary biologists show how little science supports evolution.